Seraaron/agora/srd/Introduction.md

 > ### Ie.
 >
-> #question Big question marks provide an answer to an anticipated question you may have immediately after reading a rule above.
+> ❓ Big question marks provide an answer to an anticipated question you may have immediately after reading a rule above.
 >
-> #important Big exclamation points tell you important things to note, remind you of other related rules, or give warnings about misuse.
+> ❗ Big exclamation points tell you important things to note, remind you of other related rules, or give warnings about misuse.
->
-> #asterisk Big asterisks give quick clarifications in direct reference to a smaller asterisk* somewhere in the previous paragraph.

-Sidebars — such as this one — are also where I talk to you _more directly_ and either explain why I designed a mechanic in a certain way, offer some advice to help Facilitators with [[Quick Session Plan|running the game and moderating play]], or make suggestions for alternative rules interpretations.
+**Note:** Sidebars — such as this one — are also where I talk to you _more directly_ and either explain why I designed a mechanic in a certain way, offer some advice to help Facilitators with [[Quick Session Plan|running the game and moderating play]], or make suggestions for alternative rules interpretations.

-You may also find numbered notes in some articles, which are more-akin to traditional footnotes.
-These are only used when there would otherwise be too many digressions in the main text, or to link to external resources.

----

-#unfinished

 ---